Graza83/sample/vitruvius.md

 # Context

-The following components where used to build this example.
+The following components where used to build this.
 %%%Component
 name: Dao Component
 description: Used for Database interaction test